Bulletin #1143, Home Composting

 Feeding earthworms in wooden bins is a good way to make high-quality compost from food scraps.

 How?
-Fill a bin with moistened bedding such as peat moss for the worms.
+Fill a bin with moistened bedding such as peat moss or shredded paper for the worms.
 Rotate the burying of food wastes throughout the worm bin.
-Every three to six months the worm population should be divided and moved to fresh bedding.
+The worm population should be divided every three to six months to fresh bedding.

-Advantages and disadvantages: This is an efficient way to convert food wastes into high-quality soil for houseplants, seedling transplants or general garden use.
+Advantages and disadvantages: This is an efficient way to convert food waste into high-quality soil for houseplants, seedling transplants, or general garden use.
 The worms themselves are a useful product for fishing.
-However, worm composting is more expensive and complicated than soil incorporation for dealing with food wastes.
+There are costs associated with worm composting and additional labor considerations.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.